KaNguy/Compact-Requester/README.md

 A rather compact wrapper that mostly wraps Java's `HttpURLConnection` class.

 ## Intent(s)
-To make requesting in Java greatly simplified (and easier to use).
+To simplify making HTTP requests in Java.

 ## Author Notes
 This is more of a follow-up project to the `HTTPS-Request-Scala` Scala project since Scala runs on JVM, and making something similar in Java would be interesting.

 ## Contributing
 Read about contributing [here](CONTRIBUTING.md).

+## Project Status
+Complete.

 ## License
 MIT License